 One of the very first organisms that evolved on earth was probably a type of bacteria called cyanobacteria.
 This was also one of the first photosynthetic organisms on earth and is responsible for the oxygen present in our atmosphere.

 Even though most bacteria make us ill, they have a long-term mutual relationship with humans and are very much important for our survival.
 But before we elaborate on its uses, let us explore the structure of bacteria in detail.

 Structure of a Bacteria

-But few of them are devoid of this cell wall while some have a third protection layer called capsule.
-On the outer layer, one or more flagella or pili is attached which functions as a locomotory organ as well as attaching part.
+But few of them are devoid of this cell wall and others have a third protection layer called capsule.
+On the outer layer, one or more flagella or pili is attached and it functions as a locomotory organ as well as attaching the part.
 They do not contain any cell organelle as in animal or plant cell except for ribosomes.